delta10/automated-kubernetes/README.md

 ansible-playbook validate.yml
 ```

-## Upgrading the cluster
+## Upgrading and downgrading the cluster
-To upgrade the cluster run:
+To upgrade or downgrade the cluster run:

 ```bash
 ansible-playbook upgrade.yml --extra-vars '{"k8s_version": "1.15.1"}'